 Write a letter

-Engage students in a process that results in them writing a letter to the newly elected official.
+Engage students in a process that results in them writing to the newly elected official.
 Start the discussion by asking: How can we make a difference in keeping our government and elected officials accountable?
 How can we make sure they pay attention to our (their constituents) needs and pay attention to the issues that are important?
 Explain that some of the ways they can do that include: keeping informed on issues, following the elected officials’ voting patterns and legislation they promote, contacting them to express your support or disagreement on a particular issue, writing to elected officials to ask them to stand up to bias and hate rhetoric, engaging in local or national activism, voting, etc.

 Explain to students that they are going to take one of those steps by writing a letter or email to the elected official to express their support, thoughts, hopes, disagreements or fears for what they do in the days ahead and during their time in office.
 If you haven’t done so already, you can also have students discuss what they know and have learned about the candidate during the campaign.

 To help students construct their letters, use the following questions as a guide for deciding what to include in their letters or download the Letter to the Elected Official Worksheet.
 They can incorporate some or all of their responses to the following prompts: